wp-cli/handbook/commands/db/search.md

 \---

 [\--regex]
 : Runs the search as a regular expression (without delimiters).
-The search becomes case-sensitive (i.e. no PCRE flags are added, except 'u' if the database charset is UTF-8).
+The search becomes case-sensitive (i.e. no PCRE flags are added).
 Delimiters must be escaped if they occur in the expression.

 [\--regex-flags=&lt;regex-flags&gt;]
 : Pass PCRE modifiers to the regex search (e.g. 'i' for case-insensitivity).
-Note that 'u' (UTF-8 mode) will not be automatically added.

 [\--regex-delimiter=&lt;regex-delimiter&gt;]
 : The delimiter to use for the regex.
 It must be escaped if it appears in the search string.
-\---
-default: /
-\---
+The default value is the result of `chr(1)`.

 [\--table_column_once]
 : Output the 'table:column' line once before all matching row lines in the table column rather than before each matching row.